Are Small Business Loan Approvals Based on Personal Credit?

 5. Don’t Drag Out Your Loan Shopping

-When you shop for a loan, alternative and online lenders conduct what’s called a hard inquiry on your credit.
-This means that the lender has requested your credit file so they can evaluate your creditworthiness.
-Hard inquiries appear on your credit report and negatively affect your credit score for a short time.
+When you shop for a small business loan, alternative and online lenders conduct what’s called a hard inquiry on your credit.
+This means that the business lender has requested your credit file so they can evaluate your creditworthiness.
+Hard inquiries appear on your business credit report and negatively affect your credit score for a short time.

-When you shop for loans, do so only over a short, focused timeframe.
-This helps because the credit bureaus recognize that you’re submitting multiple applications to compare rates.
+When you take time to research loans, do so only over a short, focused timeframe.
+This helps because the credit bureaus recognize that you’re submitting multiple business loan applications to compare rates.
 Due to this, the bureaus treat it as a single hard inquiry.

 Conclusion: Your Personal Credit Matters When Pursuing Business Loans

-We’ve addressed how personal credit affects your business loans, but what about the opposite?
-That is, does a business loan affect your personal credit?
+We’ve addressed how personal credit affects your business loan approval status, but what about the opposite?
+That is, does taking out a business loan affect your personal credit?

 Ultimately, your best bet is to pay your bills on time, keep your balances low, and educate yourself.
-The more you know about how credit scores and business loans work, the more empowered you will be to take action.
+The more you know about how personal and business credit scores work, the more empowered you will be to take action.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.